PattyHarris/Bootcamp-Week7-rest-api/README.md

 > npm run dev --verbose
 ```

-4. Postman: To test the 'post' that should fail at this point, set the method to 'post' and use 'raw' as the body content type.
+4. Postman: To test the 'post' that should fail at this point, set the method to 'post' and use 'raw' as the body content type and select JSON.
 Don't forget that the endpoint is http://localhost:3000/api/trips

 5. Install Prisma:
 ```